HTTuong/HTTuong/README.md

 ## 👋 Hi, I’m Tuong Hoang The:
-- 🎓 I'm a software engineering student at Tampere University of Applied Sciences.
+- 🎓 I'm a <code>software engineering</code> student at Tampere University of Applied Sciences.
 - 👀 I’m interested in web development, tinkering UI effects and programming.
 - 🌱 I'm willing to learn new things and listen to constructive comments.
 - 📫 Contact me: